Gram stain of tissue biopsy test involves using crystal violet stain to test a sample of tissue taken from a biopsy.

 Abnormal results usually mean there is an infection in the tissue.
 More tests, such as culturing the tissue that was removed, are often needed to identify the type of bacteria.

-The only risks are from taking a tissue biopsy, and may include bleeding or infection.
+Risks depend on the procedure used to take the tissue biopsy, and may include bleeding or infection.

 Tissue biopsy - Gram stain